alliemeetsfungi/QIIME2_Help/QIIME2_SOP.md

 See [THIS](https://forum.qiime2.org/t/using-rescript-to-compile-sequence-databases-and-taxonomy-classifiers-from-ncbi-genbank/15947) forum for more details on importing the classifier, and see [THIS](https://www.ncbi.nlm.nih.gov/books/NBK49540/) page for more information on the appropriate syntax needed for making adjusting to the --p-query search.<br>

 **MaarjAM**
-<br>Qiime2 compatable files can be downloaded [HERE](https://maarjam.ut.ee/?action=bDownload).
+<br>QIIME 2 compatable files can be downloaded [HERE](https://maarjam.ut.ee/?action=bDownload).
 This code is based on MaarjAM VT sequences of 18S rDNA gene region QIIME release (2021) for identifying Arbuscular Mycorrhizal Fungi (AMF).
-<br><br>Once database files are downloaded transfer them into your working directory, then import the reference sequences and taxonomy files into Qiime2 using the following code:
+<br><br>Once database files are downloaded transfer them into your working directory, then import the reference sequences and taxonomy files into QIIME 2 using the following code:
 ```
 # Import Reference Sequences
 qiime tools import --type 'FeatureData[Sequence]' \